evagabriela/WDI/curriculum/week-02/02-functions/README.md

 ---
 <a name="opening"></a>
 ## Opening (# mins)
-- Review pre-work, projects, or exit ticket, if applicable
 - Review current lesson objectives
-- Reference general course content or topics (e.g. code or concepts that have been used across multiple lessons)
-- Include Hook / Real-world Relevance (why the content from this lesson is useful or important)

 In the last couple of lessons we looked at how we can control the flow of a program by using conditional statements and loops, and after that, you probably noticed how quickly a program can grow in length and complexity.